pkpandeyiitp/Sales-Insights-Data-Analysis-Power-BI-Dashboard/README.md

 # SalesDataAnalytics
 This is a sales insights data analysis project.

+## Problem statement
-The case study is based on a computer hardware business which is facing challenges in dynamically changing market.
+This project is based on a computer hardware business which is facing challenges in dynamically changing market.
 Sales director would like to build power BI dashboard that can give him real time sales insights.

-## Steps involved:

-Problem statement

-Data Discovery
+## Data Discovery

-Data Analysis Using SQL
+## Data Analysis Using SQL

-Data Cleaning & ETL
+## Data Cleaning & ETL

-Dashboard Creation

-## Link of dashboard:
+## Dashboard Link
 https://app.powerbi.com/groups/me/reports/16c6946f-c024-4522-ba35-955729ca1dcd/ReportSection60a6fae8008652e55880?experience=power-bi